 Home Court Advantage

 Remember that the Finals are structured 2-3-2, which puts a lot of pressure on the home team to start strong and hold serve.
-A lot of emphasis will be placed in the coming days on the following statement: The Lakers have not lost a playoff game this year at the Staples Center and are 28-3 in their last 31 home playoff games.
-In contrast, the Celtics have only lost three two road games in this playoffs (throw out Game 5 of the Eastern Conference Finals - the officiating was so unfathomably lopsided that Tim Donaghy sat at home and smiled as his name spewed forth from the mouth of every Boston fan).
+A lot of emphasis will be placed in the coming days on the following statement: The Lakers have not lost a playoff game this year at the three two road games in this playoffs (throw out Game 5 of the Eastern Conference Finals - the officiating was so unfathomably lopsided that Tim Donaghy sat at home and smiled as his name spewed forth from the mouth of every Boston fan).
 On the other side of the coin, the Celtics have performed sufficiently but not remarkably well at home and the Lakers have let a couple of games slip away on the road this post season.
 I could play a numbers game and compare regular season records, but I deem this to be only moderately relevant considering that the Celtics were admittedly coasting and they play in a significantly easier conference.
 Ultimately, why not just rely on empirical evidence?
 Of late, neither team has been visibly phased by opposing crowds and both squads have gotten quality wins in increasingly hostile environments.
 Each of these teams has the experience, composure, and talent to win when it counts, regardless of the location.

 Advantage: Push